Æthelberht of Kent: Bretwalda

 In his Ecclesiastical History, Bede includes his list of seven kings who held imperium over the other kingdoms south of the Humber.
 The usual translation for imperium is "overlordship".
 Bede names Æthelberht as the third on the list, after Ælle of Sussex and Ceawlin of Wessex.
 The anonymous annalist who composed one of the versions of the Anglo-Saxon Chronicle repeated Bede's list of seven kings in a famous entry under the year 827, with one additional king, Egbert of Wessex.
 The Chronicle also records that these kings held the title bretwalda, or "Britain-ruler".
 The exact meaning of bretwalda has been the subject of much debate; it has been described as a term "of encomiastic poetry", but there also is evidence that it implied a definite role of military leadership.

 The prior bretwalda, Ceawlin, is recorded by the Anglo-Saxon Chronicle as having fought Æthelberht in 568 at a place called "Wibbandun" ("Wibba's Mount") whose location has not been identified.
 The entry states that Æthelberht lost the battle and was driven back to Kent.
-Comparison of the entries concerning the West Saxons in this section of the Chronicle with the West Saxon Genealogical Regnal List shows that their dating is unreliable: Ceawlin's reign is more likely to have been approximately 581–588, rather 560–592 as claimed in the Chronicle.
+Comparison of the entries concerning the West Saxons in this section of the Chronicle with the West Saxon Genealogical Regnal List shows that their dating is unreliable: Ceawlin's reign is more likely to have been approximately 581–588, rather than 560–592 as claimed in the Chronicle.

 At some point Ceawlin lost his overlordship, perhaps after a battle at Fethan leag, thought to have been in Oxfordshire, which the Chronicle dates to 584, some eight years before he was deposed in 592 (again using the Chronicle's unreliable dating). Æthelberht certainly was a dominant ruler by 601, when Gregory the Great wrote to him: Gregory urges Æthelberht to spread Christianity among those kings and peoples subject to him, implying some level of overlordship.
 If the battle of Wibbandun was fought c.
 590, as has been suggested, then Æthelberht must have gained his position as overlord at some time in the 590s.
 This dating for Wibbandun is slightly inconsistent with the proposed dates of 581–588 for Ceawlin's reign, but those dates are not thought to be precise, merely the most plausible given the available data.